metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     my ($dict, $rev_dict) = huffman_from_symbols(\@symbols);
 ```

-Low-level function that constructs Huffman prefix codes, given an array of symbols.
+Low-level function that constructs Huffman prefix codes, given an array-ref of symbols.

 It takes a single parameter, `\@symbols`, from which it computes the frequency of each symbol and generates the corresponding Huffman prefix codes.